sudheerj/javascript-interview-questions/README.md

 ##### Answer: 3

 The `delete` operator will delete the object property but it will not reindex the array or change its length.
 So the number or elements or length of the array won't be changed.
-If you try to print myChars then you can observe that it doesn't set undefined value, rather the property is removed from the array.
+If you try to print myChars then you can observe that it doesn't set an undefined value, rather the property is removed from the array.
 The newer versions of Chrome use `empty` instead of `undefined` to make the difference a bit clearer.
 </p>
 </details>